ZhangGe6/onnx-modifier/README.md

 <img src="./docs/change_attr.gif" style="zoom:75%;" />

 ## Edit model input shape
 `onnx-modifier` supports editting input shape now.
 Click the target model input, then click the `Change input shape (static)` button.
 In the popped dialog, set a new shape for the input and click "confirm".
-The downsrteam tensor shape will be updated in the downloaded modified model (rather than in the pannel instantly, as the shape inferece process is applied after "Download" is clicked).
+The downsrteam tensor shape will be updated in the downloaded modified model (rather than in the pannel instantly, as the shape inference process is applied after "Download" is clicked).

-`onnx-modifier` supports also supports changing input to be dynamic.
+`onnx-modifier` also supports changing input to be dynamic.
 Currently only the batch dimension is supported.
-Just click the `Set dynamic batch size` button, then we get a model which supports dynamic batch size inferece.
+Just click the `Set dynamic batch size` button, then we get a model which supports dynamic batch size inference.

 ## Edit model initializers
 Sometimes we want to edit the values which are stored in model initializers, such as the weight/bias of a convolution layer or the shape parameter of a `Reshape` node. `onnx-modifier` supports this feature now!
 Input a new value for the initializer in the invoked sidebar and click Download, then we are done.